shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 ### Create a new trigger (event)

 In this example, we will name it ExampleEvent to some actions related to customers when dispatching this event.
-It will be placed in the directory <plugin root>/src/Core/Checkout/Customer/Event.
+It will be placed in the directory `<plugin root>/src/Core/Checkout/Customer/Event`.
 Our new event has to implement Shopware\Core\Framework\Event\CustomerAware interface to enable actions requiring this Aware.

 Currently, you will need to also implement `Shopware\Core\Framework\Event\BusinessEventInterface;` in case the feature flag `FEATURE_NEXT_17858` is inactive.
 Please take note that this interface will be removed in `v6.5` .